QuentMe/Log-O-/README.md

 ## Description

-log-O is a simple program that allows you to append any logo to a folder of images.
+log-O is a simple program that allows you to paste any logo to a folder of images.

 ![Screen of the app](https://github.com/QuentMe/log-O/blob/154690f01f0f838b715d8dc659dcf260a06f5c0f/screen.png?raw=true)